ethereum-optimism/community-hub/src/docs/developers/bridge/messaging.md

 }
 ```

-## Understanding the Challenge Period
+## Understanding the challenge period

 One of the most important things to understand about L1 ⇔ L2 interaction is that **messages sent from Layer 2 to Layer 1 cannot be relayed for at least one week**.
 This means that any messages you send from Layer 2 will only be received on Layer 1 after this one week period has elapsed.